lucaswarwick02/vanilla-overhaul/README.md

 ### Future Changes
 The following are changes that I plan to add in the future, let me know if there are any of your changes that you think I should add!
-- **Mangrove Roots to Log:** Using 4 Mangrove Roots you can craft 1 Mangrove Log, as the Roots (as of 1.19) can only be used as a fuel
 - **Moss to Grass:** Using 1 Moss Carpet and 1 Dirt block you can craft a Grass block.

 ## License